5 Digital Marketing Trends for 2021

 Rather than displaying a single, one size fits all experience, a personalized website displays a unique view based on a visitor’s characteristics.
 By displaying highly relevant inventory results and model recommendations, homebuyers can find the home for them, much faster.
 Ultimately, this accelerates a homebuilder's sales cycle and empowers marketers to communicate effectively with their customers.

-Here at OpenHouse.ai, we are proud to bring to the homebuilding industry a robust AI marketing platform for website personalization and customer insights.
+Here at OpenHouse.ai, we are proud to bring to the homebuilding industry a robust AI Builder Intelligence platform for home builder insights and a personalized website experience.
 Artificial intelligence is sure to be the competitive edge homebuilders are searching for in 2021.

 Embrace Social Media